mousepawmedia/devdocs/network/source/setup_linux/install.rst

 This is called the "Live" version. **You should always run this first,** to make sure it will work on your computer.

-..
-NOTE:: Give it some time - it is actually loading the entire operating
+..  note:: Give it some time - it is actually loading the entire operating
     system from the DVD or flash drive into RAM, so it will be very slow.
     The final installed operating system will be much faster.